saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbusr2b.jpg">

 * You now have created a development user, HACKT28 with a password that doesn't expire or need to be changed when that user first logs on.
-We disabled the "password lifetime" as this is a demo user.
-You have created a development package for the HACKT28 user.
+The "password lifetime" was disabled as this is a demo user on a trial system.
+A development package was also created for the HACKT28 user.

 * The other options that you granted the new user include the ability to create Remote Sources and administer Adapters.
 These are important for making the connection between the S/4HANA system and the HANA database.
 The user can also do modeling tasks as well as create other content.
 You also granted the necessary rights to the repository to the user which are needed for saving and activating Calculation Views.